 - Finished products (the notepads) that have completed all levels of production and quality checks.

 - Materials required for maintenance, repairing, and operating of machines required for notepad production such as lubricants, coolants, nuts, and screws.

-Since Paper Corp also sells notepads to the end user, they use ‘stock’ to refer to finished notepads that are stored and ready to fulfilled.
-Every finished notepad is tied to a SKU number and includes a barcode, which can be scanned to identify and locate finished items, so they can be fulfilled quickly.
+Since Paper Corp also sells notepads to the end user, they use ‘stock’ to refer to finished notepads that are stored and ready to fulfiled.
+Every finished notepad is tied to a SKU number and includes a barcode, which can be scanned to identify and locate finished items, so they can be fulfiled quickly.

 Paper Corp also manufactures pulp from wood and sells it to other paper manufacturers.
 In this case, sellable pulp is also categorized as available stock.